 The active ingredient in ANDEXXA is a genetically modified variant of human Factor Xa.
 The active site serine was substituted with alanine, rendering the molecule unable to cleave and activate prothrombin.
 The gamma-carboxyglutamic acid (Gla) domain was removed to eliminate the protein’s ability to assemble into the prothrombinase complex, thus removing the potential anti-coagulant effects.

 No additives of human or animal origin are used in the manufacture of ANDEXXA.
 The recombinant protein is produced in a genetically engineered Chinese Hamster Ovary (CHO) cell expression system and has a molecular weight of approximately 41 kDa.
 The manufacturing process incorporates two validated virus clearance steps.

-ANDEXXA has not been shown to be effective for, and is not indicated for, the treatment of bleeding related to any FXa inhibitors other than apixaban and rivaroxaban.
+ANDEXXA has not been shown to be effective for, and is not indicated for, the treatment of bleeding related to any FXa inhibitors other than apixaban or rivaroxaban.

 DOSAGE AND ADMINISTRATION

 There are two dosing regimens (see Table 1).
-The safety and efficacy of an additional dose has not been established.
+The safety and efficacy of an additional dose have not been established.